Tips Bulletin

 Use Chemical Control Method to Kill Weeds

 Another effective method for how to kill weeds is by using a store-bought chemical spray.
-Depending on the type of weed problem you have, consider a selective weed killer to prevent killing other vegetation surrounding the weed.
+A spray is one of the quickest ways to get rid of dandelions on your lawn for good.
+Depending on your weed problem, consider a selective weed killer to prevent killing other vegetation surrounding the weed.

 While most weed killers like Roundup contain glyphosate, a non-selective chemical compound that kills both broadleaf weeds and grassy weeds alike, these sprays also kill any other plant it touches.
 This means your priceless flower beds suffer if caught in the crosshairs.